 Fire Fatalities and Mortality Rate In Tennessee

-As of September 25, 2019, 53 accidental or undetermined civilian structure fire fatalities have been reported for 2019.
-The last confirmed fatal fire was in Hamilton County on September 5, 2019.
+As of August 10th, 2023, 108 accidental or undetermined civilian structure fire fatalities have been reported for 2022.

 Year-to-date: How do this year's unintentional fire fatalities compare to previous years?

 Experts measure progress over time by utilizing mortality rates of fire deaths.
 This method also takes into account population changes over time to measure the number of fire deaths proportional to a population.
 The Tennessee State Fire Marshal's Office focuses on unintentional, residential fire deaths when it comes to measuring the fire mortality rate.

 Tennessee now 10th in the Nation